Chapter 1: Five critical things to do before you start planning your 2023 trip to Alaska

 - Scale it up.
 Distances can be great.
 2 hour drives become 5.
 The horizon is often endless and there are no hills in Alaska – just mountains.
 So, transitions can be intimidating for some.
 Prepare your mind, and body, for that.

 - Take pictures in your mind.
 Alaska is so vast it is difficult to digest visually at times.
 And it really is impossible to capture in images.
 So, when those moments of sheer awe descend upon you, simply stop – enjoy it – and consciously imprint the colors, sounds, smells, feelings, and thoughts from that moment deep into your memory.
 In time, I’ll show you how to train for these moments in a way that can be retrieved decades later, at a time you’ll appreciate or need them most.

 - Ignore the weather: Seriously, it ignores you all the time – why show it any respect in return?
 Just prepare for everything (this is actually do-able).
 Start with the essentials found here.

-In my next blog, we’ll take a look at the best Alaskan destinations to visit and basecamping, the approach that will save you money and time while getting you closer to the real Alaska.
+In Part 2 we’ll take a look at the best Alaskan destinations to visit and basecamping, the approach that will save you money and time while getting you closer to the real Alaska.

 And in Part 3 we reveal the best Alaskan day-cruises that get you up close adventure with glaciers, whales, otters, and more!